quantitative-biology/course-overview/README.md

 # course-overview
-Notes and ideas for the online course
+Notes and ideas for the online course.
+This is an overview and can link to the repositories for each of the five modules.

 From the proposal, the five modules are:

-1. **Transparent research** (Andy) Collaborating and sharing code will deal with the foundational skill of creating a transparent record of research using the versioning tool Git and the public website GitHub.com.
+1. **Transparent research using Git and GitHub** (Andy) Collaborating and sharing code will deal with the foundational skill of creating a transparent record of research using the versioning tool Git and the public website
+GitHub.com.
 Increasingly scientists are called on to provide the code they used in their data analysis or modelling (Stodden et al. 2013).
 Learners will be trained in the skills needed to collaborate, share code publically, and generate reproducible research.

-2. **Reproducible analysis with dynamic documents** (Andy) will cover the use of dynamic documents that embed R code in a document using Rmarkdown.
+1. **Reproducible analysis with dynamic documents** (Andy) will cover the use of dynamic documents that embed R code in a document using Rmarkdown.
 Dynamic documents allow quantitative analysis to be easily communicated and replicated (Nosek & Errington 2020).

-3. **Multivariate statistics** (Kim) will introduce techniques like cluster analysis and ordination for high dimensional biological data that aid further analysis (e.g., Nguyen & Holmes 2019).
+1. **Multivariate statistics** (Kim) will introduce techniques like cluster analysis and ordination for high dimensional biological data that aid further analysis (e.g., Nguyen & Holmes 2019).

-4. **Machine learning** (Kim) will survey machine learning techniques such as those used in image recognition (Tabak et al. 2019), and include key skills such as cross-validation,
+1. **Machine learning** (Kim) will survey machine learning techniques such as those used in image recognition (Tabak et al. 2019), and include key skills such as cross-validation,

-5. **Optimization techniques** (Brian) will introduce mathematical and computational optimization methods that are used in applications ranging from experimental design (Braniff & Ingalls 2018) to standard model analysis.
+1. **Optimization techniques** (Brian) will introduce mathematical and computational optimization methods that are used in applications ranging from experimental design (Braniff & Ingalls 2018) to standard model analysis.